uink45/Beacon-Chain-Light-Client-Prototype/README.md

 dotnet run
 ```

-### Known Issues
+### Troubleshooting
+#### Light client
-- When running the light client, sometimes it will display an error message `Error: Slot to process should be greater than current slot`.
-The light client will continue to function after this error, as it will re-submit the query to fetch a block with the latest slot.
+- `Error: Slot to process should be greater than current slot`: This error occurs when the light client receives an older block from the server.
+It will continue to function, as it will re-submit the query to fetch a more recent block.

+#### Lodestar Beacon-chain client
+- If the beacon-chain client is initialized from a weak subjectivity checkpoint, it will start displayng the error message `error: Error onSyncAggregate message=finalityHeader not available` multiple times.
+This is because the according block has not downloaded in the DB.
+After the client has subscribed to gossip core topics and `Synced`, this will not occur anymore.
+- Recently, a new feature was implemented in the beacon chain client, known as backfill syncing.
+It is currently in early stages and will also display error messages.
+These errors can be ignored for now as the client will continue to function.